thewalkingdeaf-dot-net/www/src/pages/index.md

 #   intro: "I'm showing the last 4 blog posts, but there might be more!"
 ---

 I'll write something inspiring about this website soon.
-Watch this space!
+Watch this space!!

 <div>
     {% eleventyImage "./src/pages/img/mastodon.png" %}